Hama: Early Islamic period

+Middle Islamic period

-Tancred, Prince of Galilee, took it in 1108, but in 1114 the Crusaders lost it definitively to the Seljuks, during the reign of Toghtekin, atabeg of Damascus.
-In 1157 an earthquake shattered the city.
-For the next sixty years, Hama was battled for by competing rulers.
-Nur al-Din, the Zengid sultan, erected a mosque with a tall, square minaret in the city in 1172.
+The Crusader Tancred, Prince of Galilee, took Hama in 1108, but in 1114 the Crusaders lost it definitively to the Seljuks, during the reign of Toghtekin, atabeg of Damascus.
+By 1154, the Zengid ruler of Aleppo, Nur al-Din conquered Damascus and thus brought Muslim Syria, including Hama, under his control (the coastal regions were under Crusader rule).
+In 1157 two earthquakes cumulatively shattered the city and caused immense damage to the neighboring towns of Maarrat al-Numan, Shaizar and Kafartab.
+The first earthquake, on 13 July, left Hama partly in ruins and repairs were undertaken by Nur al-Din to the city's walls in early August to prevent Crusader forces from taking advantage of its damaged state.
+The more severe earthquake, on 12 August, collapsed most of the town, its fortress and citadel, and all its large residences, which were clustered around the Orontes, killing most of Hama's inhabitants.
+Afterward, the citadel walls and the Hassanayn Mosque were rebuilt; a surviving inscription on a small mosque south of the citadel notes that structure was rebuilt after its destruction in the 1157 earthquake.
+In 1172, Nur al-Din built the city's current Great Mosque with a tall, square minaret.

 In 1175, Hama was taken from the Zengids by Saladin.
 He granted the city to his nephew, al-Muzaffar Umar, four years later, putting it under the rule of his Ayyubid family.
 This ushered in an era of stability and prosperity in Hama as the Ayyubids ruled it almost continuously until 1342.
 Geographer Yaqut al-Hamawi, who was born in Hama, described it in 1225 as a large town surrounded by a strongly built wall.
 Hama was sacked by the Mongols in 1260, as were most other Syrian cities, but the Mongols were defeated that same year and then again in 1303 by the Mamluks who succeeded the Ayyubids as rulers of the region.
 Hama briefly passed to Mamluk control in 1299 after the death of governor al-Mansur Mahmoud II.
 However, unlike other former Ayyubid cities, the Mamluks reinstated Ayyubid rule in Hama by making Abu al-Fida, the historian and geographer, governor of the city and he reigned from 1310 to 1332.
 He described his city as "very ancient... mentioned in the book of the Israelites.
 It is one of the pleasantest places in Syria."
 After his death, he was succeeded by his son al-Afdal Muhammad who eventually lost Mamluk favor and was deposed.
 Thus, Hama came under direct Mamluk control.